 How to Beat Applicant Tracking Systems, By James Hu--Great advice on how to get past the robots that many companies use to screen applicants.

-What Your Linked In Profile Should Look Like in 2018, by Kristen Bahler
+What Your Linked In Profile Should Look Like, by Kristen Bahler

 Networking and Informational Interviewing, by Alexandra Sastre